jasondegraw/STADIC/doc/AddingNewPrimitives.md

 type.
 Note that primitives that do not have a subclass are still supported - the data will just not be validated and the only access to the object data will be through RadPrimitives getArg/setArg functions.

+All material primitive objects should be initialized with acceptable default values.
+Geometric primitives may be initialized to have no contents, but must cause an error if the user attempts to write out the primitive without adding data to the primitive.

 Add Basic Tests
 ---------------

+A basic test of the functionality of the new object should be added to primitivetests.cpp.
+At a minimum, this test should:

+* Construct an object with valid arguments.
+* Attempt to change the argument values to invalid values and verify that the changes are not accepted.
+* Construct an object with invalid arguments and verify that default values have been used instead.

+For objects in which there are fewer rules about what is acceptable or not, this test may be very short.
+The most important things is to make sure that validation works.

 Connect To I/O
 --------------